2024 Varzaqan helicopter crash: Foreign

 Several Islamist militant organisations backed by Iran expressed their condolences.
 Mohammed al-Houthi, Houthi Yemen's Interior Minister, expressed condolences to the Iranian people, leadership, and families of the dead.
 Hamas mourned the loss of an "honourable supporter" in a statement.
 Hamas official Ismail Haniyeh attended his funeral in Tehran.
 Hezbollah also mourned Raisi, describing him as a protector of the Axis of Resistance.

 Italian Prime Minister Giorgia Meloni expressed hope that a future Iranian government would "commit itself to the stabilisation and pacification of the region".
 Lithuanian Foreign Minister Gabrielius Landsbergis said he did not feel comfortable sending condolences to Iran because of its provision of military aid for the Russian invasion of Ukraine.
 British Minister of State for Security Tom Tugendhat said that he "will not mourn" Raisi, adding that his "regime has murdered thousands at home, and targeted people here in Britain and across Europe".
 United States National Security Council spokesman John Kirby described Raisi as "a man who had a lot of blood on his hands".

 A post on X by European Council President Charles Michel of condolences to Iran was criticised by members of the European Parliament Charlie Weimers, Nathalie Loiseau, and Hannah Neumann, and also several Dutch House of Representatives members, for not mentioning Tehran's human rights abuses.
 Slovenian Foreign Minister Tanja Fajon drew similar criticism from opposition leaders Matej Tonin, Romana Tomc and Janez Janša after she expressed condolences to the Iranian people in a KAN News interview and said it was a time to mourn.

-The U.S. secretary of defense Lloyd Austin denied U.S. involvement, stating that "the United States had no part to play in that crash".
+The U.S. secretary of defence Lloyd Austin denied U.S. involvement, stating that "the United States had no part to play in that crash".
 An Israeli official, who requested anonymity, provided a similar comment to Reuters, saying "It wasn't us".
 Although there was no official reaction from the government, Israeli opposition politician Avigdor Lieberman said it was unlikely to affect Iranian policy toward Israel, adding that "we won't shed a tear" over Raisi's death.
 Israeli ambassador to the United Nations Gilad Erdan criticised the United Nations Security Council for holding a minute's silence out of respect for Raisi on 20 May, calling it a "disgrace".
 A tribute for Raisi at the UN General Assembly on 30 May was boycotted by the United States and several European countries, while 45 incumbent and former U.N. officials, experts, diplomats and judges sent a joint letter to Secretary-General António Guterres protesting the decision over Raisi's involvement in human rights abuses.
 Around 100 people also protested against Raisi outside UN Headquarters in New York City while the ceremony was taking place.

 Amnesty International said that Raisi's death must not deny victims of his human rights abuses their right to accountability.

 On 24 May, clashes broke out between supporters of the Iranian regime and anti-government protesters during an event to mark Raisi's death in the suburb of Wembley in London, resulting in four injuries and one arrest.